ppy/osu-wiki/wiki/Beatmap/Pattern/Mania/Chords/en.md

 # Chords

-A **chord** is two or more notes that are hit at the same time.
+A **chord** is a group of two or more notes that are hit at the same time.
 They are known to increase density and highlight different sounds within the music.

 ## Jumps